The Destiny Pharma pipeline is composed of clinical and preclinical assets for the prevention and treatment of bacterial infections.

 The XF Drug Platform includes both the XF drug series and the related DPD drug series and incorporates an array of compounds based around a di-cationic porphyrin ring structure and is protected by a series of global patents and agreements.

 XF-73 (exeporfinium chloride) the Company’s lead drug is in clinical development for a new, QIDP designated, US indication of The Prevention of Post-surgical Staphylococcal Infections.

 A clinical trial agreement between the Company and the National Institute of Allergy & Infectious Disease (NIAID), has enabled the opening of an Investigational New Drug (IND) to evaluate XF-73 in a Phase I study.
-This study has successfully completed and is to be reported.
+This study has successfully completed and was reported in September 2016.

 XF-73 has completed four successful Phase I /IIa studies in Europe.